o-kakade/parallel-computing/3_GPU_Parallel_Program/README.md

 m = plaintext message

-Goal is to get m without the private decryption key by computing a modular cube root
+Can decrypt without the private decryption key by computing a modular cube root

 m = c <sup>1/3</sup> (mod n)

+Given c and modulus n, the program finds all cube roots of c (mod n).

 ## Output Example